OffchainLabs/benchmarking-stylus/matrix_multiplication/solidity-matrix-multiplication/README.md

 ## Overview

-Matrix multiplication is a computationally intensive operation, particularly for large matrices.
-This project includes a Solidity implementation of matrix multiplication and tests for both:
+Matrix multiplication is a computationally intensive operation, especially on-chain.
+This project includes:

-1. **Local Simulation Tests** (using Foundry without computation or gas constraints).
-2. **On-Chain Tests** (deployed to Ethereum Sepolia to validate real-world behavior).
+1. **A Solidity implementation of matrix multiplication.**
+2. **Foundry tests for local and on-chain validation.**
+3. **A transaction sender script (`matrix_tx_sender.sh`) to generate matrices and interact with the deployed contract.**

 ## Prerequisites